bitnine-oss/octopus.io/SQL_eng.rst

 REMARKS        VARCHAR        Comment added to the user account
 ============= ============== ==================================

-- Retrieve data source, schema, table and column
+- Retrieve data source, schema, table and column.

 The following statements query the data source, schema, table and column information in order.